-WMUA denied request for emergency funding at SGA meeting
+UPDATE: WMUA denied request for emergency funding at SGA meeting

-The Student Government Association Senate overwhelmingly denied a request for emergency funding from WMUA General Manager Josh McCawley at a meeting on Monday, after McCawley argued the funding was necessary for the radio station.
+The Student Government Association (SGA) Senate overwhelmingly denied a request for emergency funding from WMUA General Manager Josh McCawley at a meeting on Monday, after McCawley argued the funding was necessary for the radio station.

-WMUA was denied this request previously by the finance committee, due to a lack of elaboration when explaining the need for this funding.
-McCawley was appealing this decision.
+WMUA was denied this request previously by the finance committee, who voted not to grant the request, reasoning that the SGA’s guidelines state that a registered student organization (RSO) must exhaust all other sources of funding as well as contribute at least 50 percent of the cost of the expenses the RSO is requesting, according to Chair of the Finance Committee and sophomore political science and legal studies double major Jacob Binnall.

 “The mission of WMUA is to allow an opportunity and a space for anyone on campus, be it a student, be it a community member, be it a staff or faculty member, who wants a safe space to express themselves through online media.
-To allow them opportunity to interact with people of the same beliefs as well, and access to resources to allow them to do that,” McCawley, a senior sports management and political science major, explained.
+To allow them opportunity to interact with people of the same beliefs as well, and access to resources to allow them to do that,” McCawley, a senior sports management and political science major, explained during the meeting.
 “It’s been our mission statement since 1948.”

-WMUA’s grant application was declined on appeal based on the premises that grants cannot be used on equipment or software, and that the radio station had not exhausted all possible ways to raise revenue.
+WMUA requested $740 for funding for an electronic automation system, which would allow DJs to pre-record their shows, thus allowing their voices to continue to be heard while they are attending class.
+WMUA’s ECSA grant application was declined on appeal, however, based on the premises that ECSA grants cannot be used on equipment or software.

-Contrary to UMass employee and WMUA Chief Operating Engineer Dan Ferreira’s assumptions, McCawley argued that new pieces of equipment are necessary in order to complete this project.
+Initially, staff at WMUA thought the equipment was unnecessary to have in their studio, McCawley said after the meeting; the station has since realized that the new pieces of equipment are necessary in order to complete this project.

 The projected total cost of the project is $1,523.16.
 WMUA has already produced nearly half of this funding independently.
 The cost for equipment that WMUA has already bought includes $499.99 for the software that provides the second stream, $149.99 for the subscription that allows the stream to be distributed and $133.18 for the equipment needed to update the board for the DJs.
 This board is crucial for allowing DJs to switch from their radio live stream to an online stream, according to McCawley.

-WMUA requested funding for an electronic automation system, which would allow DJs to pre-record their shows, thus allowing their voices to continue to be heard while they are attending class.

 WMUA’s stream runs on roughly an 80-second delay, called the ‘dump system,’ which ensures that no profane content is accidently said or played.
 Because of the newly added online stream, the dump system that is currently used is not applicable.
-WMUA requested funding for a new monitoring system that would substitute for the current system.

-WMUA’s request for these two pieces of equipment totalled $740.00, roughly 48.5 percent of the total project budget.
+WMUA requested funding for a new monitoring system that would run independently from the current system.
+WMUA’s request for these two pieces of equipment totaled $740.00, roughly 48.5 percent of the total project budget.

-WMUA has exceeded the 50 percent funding threshold of the project.
-Overall, this brings WMUA’s total financial contribution up to $783.16.

-The problem lies in WMUA’s own severely declining revenue accounts, McCawley said.
-The account is currently holding only $3,200.
+However, Binnall stated that in relation to the emergency request for $740 that was made before the committee, WMUA had contributed $0 toward the expenses being requested.
+The other expenses that WMUA cited that they paid for were not counted toward the 50 percent threshold they needed to contribute to receive the grant, because those expenses were not part of their emergency request.

-The banning of long-time radio host Max Shea in 2015 has led to the downward revenue trend, McCawley said.
-Members of the community in the Pioneer Valley were shocked by the news, which in turn contributed to an ongoing investigation that claimed to have disenfranchised listeners and community members—those outside of the university who contribute to the radio station’s content or funding.
-Mandated by the university, refunds were offered to listeners who had donated to the WMUA fund in support of the program’s polka programming, equating to the returning of $44,000.
+The banning of a long-time radio host in 2015 has led to the downward revenue trend, McCawley said.
+Initial news of this incident contributed to an ongoing investigation that claimed to have disenfranchised listeners and community members—those outside of the University who contribute to the radio station’s content or funding.
+Mandated by the University, refunds were offered to listeners who had donated to the WMUA fund in support of the program’s polka programming, equating to the returning of $44,000.

-Prior to the scandal, WMUA’s polka DJs had been bringing in a fundraising revenue of approximately $50,000 a year.
+Prior to the incident, WMUA’s polka DJs had been bringing in a fundraising revenue of approximately $50,000 a year.
 Now, McCawley said WMUA is lucky if they break even.

 McCawley mentioned the overwhelming amount of fundraising he has attempted since becoming general manager in order to get the station on the right path once again.

-Note: UPDATE: WMUA denied request for emergency funding at SGA meeting Editor’s note: Since the article’s original publication, it has been edited to correct inaccuracies regarding why the ECSA grant application was denied, WMUA’s contribution toward the expenses being requested and WMUA’s equipment.
-It was also edited to correct what was said during the meeting about the banning of the WMUA radio host in 2015 and to add the voice of the SGA finance committee.